March 19

 It looks into seven core factors that contribute to sustainability, including:

-- How much electrical and gas energy the facility uses
+2. How much electrical and gas energy does the facility use

 There is a three-level question structure for testing each of these factors: